-1. Risk-Categorisation of batches/herds/flocks /farms for the main hazards: based on onfarm indicators and FCI
+1. Risk-Categorisation of batches/herds/flocks /farms for the 2.
+Risk-Categorisation of main hazards: based on on-farm slaughterhouses according to their indicators and FCI capacity to control the hazard: based on data from process hygiene assessments, HACCP 3.
+Control measures both on farm and at the slaughterhouse nnnnr